ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Tools I use that are cheaper than Netflix</blockquote>

 <h3>4.
-Google Titans: End of Transformer based LLMs? - <a href="https://medium.com/data-science-in-your-pocket/google-titans-end-of-transformer-based-llms-6c889d0673eb" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Toddler Keeps Asking to Play With LLMs - <a href="https://medium.com/frazzled/my-toddler-keeps-asking-to-play-with-llms-26c2bdffd992" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Data Science in your pocket`**
+✍️ **posted by `Frazzled`**

-<blockquote>Better alternate for Transformers architecture for LLMs</blockquote>
+<blockquote>Last week, we went to the park so the kids could play, and Henry asked to hang out with a friend he’d met.
+Obviously, I was thrilled…</blockquote>

 <h3>5.
-Fundamental Product Management: Why it’s more important in the AI Age - <a href="https://medium.com/ai-advances/fundamental-product-management-why-its-more-important-in-the-ai-age-55969fc69ed1" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Dream Machine: Decoding Why LLMs Hallucinate Reality - <a href="https://medium.com/gitconnected/the-dream-machine-decoding-why-llms-hallucinate-reality-fea8846a5bc5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AI Advances`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Generative Artificial Intelligence (GenAI) continues to expand its horizons across a myriad of industries, enabling product managers (PMs)…</blockquote>
+<blockquote>HALoGEN: Benchmarking and Verifying Hallucinations in Generative Language Models</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/relationships/recommended target="_blank" rel="noopener noreferrer">Relationships</a></h1>
-<h3>1. “maybe when i cry at the grave of what we used to be, you’re somewhere too far away, not even… - <a href="https://medium.com/@fyoaeuriz/maybe-when-i-cry-at-the-grave-of-what-we-used-to-be-youre-somewhere-too-far-away-not-even-f70e3fe0ba05" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+The Pain of Being Someone’s Temporary Stop, Never Their Final Destination - <a href="https://medium.com/@saikikeshi/the-pain-of-being-someones-temporary-stop-never-their-final-destination-e5a639f0a7ec" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `iris ୨୧`**
+✍️ **posted by `life in letters`**

-<blockquote>crying over a love that no longer has a name</blockquote>
+<blockquote>Learning to heal when hearts are passing by</blockquote>

 <h3>2.
-How 25 Years of Life Online Have Rewired Relationships - <a href="https://medium.com/wise-well/how-25-years-of-life-online-have-rewired-relationships-1d94db766945" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Your Deep Feelings of Worthlessness Are Formed in CPTSD - <a href="https://medium.com/invisible-illness/how-deep-feelings-of-worthlessness-are-formed-in-cptsd-8f8b0f8a46c8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wise & Well`**
+✍️ **posted by `Invisible Illness`**

-<blockquote>From phubbing your friends to sinking your sex life, the internet can undermine the bedrock of your happiness.
-But there are bright sides…</blockquote>
+<blockquote>Feeling the weight of invalidation from complex trauma.</blockquote>

 <h3>3. “if you don’t spend enough time getting to know yourself, you’ll end up absorbing everyone else’s… - <a href="https://medium.com/@fyoaeuriz/if-you-dont-spend-enough-time-getting-to-know-yourself-you-ll-end-up-absorbing-everyone-else-s-e52c3ff17df4" target="_blank" rel="noopener noreferrer">link</a></h3>